 Session replay technology allows you to segment and filter sessions based on country, app-version, OS, etc.

 This allows you to further analyze how segments of users respond to your app, and design content that is useful and accessible to them.

 You can analyze how users from different countries interact with your app, or if you launch a new feature, you can see how various segments react differently.

 User segmentation is a powerful tool that saves you the time to manually look for sessions.

 4. Improve Your User Onboarding With Session Replay

 Did you know that out of the 2.5 million apps in the Google Store only 25% of them are used more than once?

 Marketers spend huge amounts of money on getting users to download their app, but achieving that is only half of the story.
 Samuel Hullick points out that only about 40% of free trial users return after the first sign-in.

-With session replay, you can watch the first few sessions and see how users get acquainted with the app.
+With mobile app session replay, you can watch the first few sessions and see how users get acquainted with the app.